The Gravediggers: Analysis of the scene

 The tone is set from the opening of the scene, during the Gravediggers' dialogue regarding Ophelia.
 Simply, they use her death to debate whether suicide is legitimate and forgivable according to religious law.
-This is not the first time, however, that this question has been raised in the play.
+This is not the first time that this question has been raised in the play.
 Hamlet has the very same discussion with himself during his "To be, or not to be" soliloquy in Act 3 scene 1.
 The characters in Act 5 scene 1 approach the topic this time with dark comedy, and in doing so bring up an entirely different theme.

 The parody of legal jargon used by the pair of clowns continues the theme of the corruption of politics, as seen in the usurpation of the throne by Claudius (which should have belonged to prince Hamlet) upon King Hamlet's death.

 The disintegration of values, morals, and order is a theme discussed at length in "Hamlet".
 The colloquial tone of the Gravediggers brings this philosophy into the focus of the audience's world.
 The synthesis of all perspectives used ends in a greater comprehension of the play as a whole.

 Because Hamlet was written in the midst of England's Reformation, the role of religion was a contentious topic.
-However, Shakespeare was able to address religion and its relationship to suicide through Hamlet, discussing the legality of suicide through characters that have their own intention (i.e. to dig a grave) understood as separate from the author's intention.
+Shakespeare was able to address religion and its relationship to suicide through Hamlet, discussing the legality of suicide through characters that have their own intention (i.e. to dig a grave) understood as separate from the author's intention.

 Performance

 During the Interregnum, all theatres were closed down by the Puritan government.
-However, even during this time playlets known as drolls were often performed illegally, including one based on the two clowns, called The Grave-Makers, based on Act 5, Scene 1 of Hamlet.
+Still, during this time playlets known as drolls were often performed illegally, including one based on the two clowns, called The Grave-Makers, based on Act 5, Scene 1 of Hamlet.